 Many times while playing games, an experience comes along that seems to iterate on a pre-existing mechanic, creating a unique experience that breathes fresh life into a game genre.
 Others break the mold entirely with something revolutionary, marching forward to the beat of its own drum.
+The

-The Compelling Game Mechanics category for the Boston Festival of Indie Games is searching for just that: a game that redefines and revolutionizes gameplay mechanics in such a way that creates a fun player experience and leaves the player coming back for more.
+Compelling Game Mechanics category for the Boston Festival of Indie Games is searching for just that: a game that redefines and revolutionizes gameplay mechanics in such a way that creates a fun player experience and leaves the player coming back for more.
 If you feel your game has a unique gameplay experience, this category is for you!

-World of Goo, Brothers - A Tale of Two Sons, Dishonored 2, The Room, Antichamber, Keep Talking and Nobody Explodes.
+Examples of Games: World of Goo, Brothers - A Tale of Two Sons, Dishonored 2, The Room, Antichamber, Keep Talking and Nobody Explodes.

-... you would like your game to be judged primarily by its mechanics and the implementation of your gameplay experience.
+This is the Category for You If: ... you would like your game to be judged primarily by its mechanics and the implementation of your gameplay experience.